 Copywriting and Content Marketing for Technology Companies

-About Kim Gusta, Copywriter for Technology Companies
+About Kim Gusta, Content Marketer and Copywriter for Technology/SaaS Companies

 Fortunately, I landed a job with a small software company focused on the newspaper industry.
 I traveled to newspapers throughout the U.S. and Canada, installing the software and training the staff.
 It was a pretty technically intense position for a kid with English and Sociology degrees.
 I wasn’t sure, at the time, that it was a good fit for me, but I was insanely excited to get paid to travel so I forged ahead bravely and decided to see what happened.